 Data entry clerks mainly use computer software to input, update, and manage company information.

-So look for someone who is highly skilled with programs like Microsoft Excel or database management systems because they can work faster and complete tasks more efficiently.
+So look for someone who is highly skilled in word processing and with programs like Microsoft Excel or database management systems, because they can work faster and complete tasks more efficiently.

-To test their computer proficiency, you can give them a practical test during the interview.
+To test their computer proficiency and data entry skills, you can give them a practical test during the interview.

 For example, provide the candidate with a sample dataset in Microsoft Excel and ask them to perform specific tasks, such as: